Skip to main content

 Will residents be able to stay in their communities?

 SpiriTrust stated that all day-to-day aspects of life at SpiriTrust Lutheran—including healthcare, dining, programming, and amenities—would continue uninterrupted, with staff expected to remain in place.
-The sale process is designed to preserve going-concern value and maintain continuity of care.
+The sale process provides a path to a buyer through the auction.
 However, CCRC residents become unsecured creditors in bankruptcy, and entrance fee refunds are not guaranteed under federal bankruptcy law.
 A State Long-Term Health Care Ombudsman has been appointed to protect resident interests through the process.

 Who is the potential buyer?

 Lutheran Social Ministries of New Jersey is serving as stalking horse bidder for substantially all of the debtors' assets.
 LSMNJ is a New Jersey-based non-profit that operates affordable senior housing, continuing care communities, PACE programs, and home care services, serving over 2,700 individuals at 18 locations across New Jersey.
 However, the acquisition must be approved by bankruptcy court and will be subject to competing offers at the January 7, 2026 auction.
-The debtors also filed a motion to reject the LSMNJ Management Agreement, creating some uncertainty about the stalking horse arrangement.
+The debtors also filed a motion to reject the LSMNJ Management Agreement.

 What happened to the Home Care & Hospice operations?